kartikkumar/cmake-modules/README.md

 License
 ------

-See `LICENSE.md`.
+See LICENSE.md.

 Disclaimer
 ------

-The copyright holders are not liable for any damage(s) incurred due to improper use of `cmake-modules`.
+The copyright holders are not liable for any damage(s) incurred due to improper use of cmake-modules.

 Contact
 ------